ibm-cloud-docs/cloud-pak-integration/getting-started.md

 - Multi-zone region (MZR) clusters in IBM Cloud Classic infrastructure
 - Clusters that are deployed in IBM Cloud VPC, in either single-zone or multi-zone topologies

-These environments do not provide the replicated file storage that is required to deploy Cloud Pak for Integration in a resilient way.
+These environments do not provide the storage that is required to deploy Cloud Pak for Integration in a resilient way.

 You can install into these environments by following a manual installation process instead.
-During manual installation, you can specify appropriate storage from a replicated file storage provider such as Portworx.
+During manual installation, you can specify appropriate storage.
 For more information, see [Storage considerations](https://www.ibm.com/docs/en/cloud-paks/cp-integration/latest?topic=requirements-storage-considerations){: external} in IBM